Program Tips

 Employment Requirement

-Current CPR certification is not required for students to enroll in their program, it is required for employment in a child care setting.
+Current CPR certification is not required for students to enroll in their program, however it is required for employment in a child care setting.
 CVTC offers Basic Life Support (BLS) Provider courses.
 In addition, students may contact the American Heart Association, the American Red Cross, or local hospitals/clinics to register for the course.

 Advanced Placement